 - Add chopped tomatoes and curry leaves; cook on low 5 minutes, stirring often.
 The tomatoes should soften and become mushy.
 Turn off the heat, stir in seedless tamarind paste and allow the tomato pachadi to cool slightly.

 - Using a stick (immersion) blender, food processor or blender, pulse ingredients to a smooth consistency, slowly adding up to ⅓ cup water as needed.
 Season to taste with salt or lime juice.

 - Use as a dipping sauce for vegetable pakora, dosa or idli.

 - You can substitute 1 teaspoon kashmiri chili powder for the whole chiles.
-If you can't get kashmiri red chili powder, a good substitute is ¾ tsp smoked paprika plus ¼ tsp cayenne powder.
+If you can't get kashmiri red chili powder, a good substitute is ¾ teaspoon smoked paprika plus ¼ teaspoon cayenne powder.

 - You can substitute the tamarind paste with 1 tablespoon lime juice and 1 tablespoon sugar.

 *The information shown below is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.